 - Focus your coverage.
 Choose carefully exactly what you want to cover and your target media.
 Whether it's the launch of a new product, a significant anniversary or a competition win, make sure it is relevant to the readership of your targeted media - be it traditional or online.

 - Use social media for free PR.
 You can set up a Facebook page or a Twitter account at no cost.
-Social media is an excellent way to build relationships with your customers and build word-of-mouth publicity, but be aware of how much time you spend running online profiles.
-If few of your target customers are online, limit your resources.
+Social media is an excellent way to build relationships with your customers and encourage word-of-mouth publicity.

 - Viral marketing.
 Whether it's a YouTube video with thousands of views, or a photo that is tweeted and retweeted, if your promotional material goes 'viral' it can give your public profile a huge boost.
 There is no magic formula to viral marketing - but something quirky, interesting and funny is more likely to capture people's imaginations.

 - Write a great press release.
 Press releases serve two purposes - you can add them to the news section of your site, link to them from your social media accounts, and send them to journalists.
 Ensure you have an eye-catching headline and a strong, summarising opening paragraph before getting into the details.

 Content marketing with a difference

 Games are great for engagement.
 An addictive game with your branding and copy can drive traffic, boost sales and set you apart from the competition this Christmas.
 Exclusive £200 discount for Donut users.